roperi/Podcast2Wordpress/README.md

 1. `WORDPRESS_APP_PASSWORD="myS3cR3tP455W0rD"`:
-   - Also called Wordpress Application Password.
+   - Also called WordPress Application Password.
    - This is the password used to authenticate with the WordPress XML-RPC API.
    - It's used to allow your application to interact with WordPress programmatically, such as creating posts or managing content.